bunnytrack/BTNetInstantRespawn/README.md

 3. Under `[Engine.GameEngine]` add: `ServerActors=BTNetInstantRespawn.InstantRespawn`
 4. Restart your server

+## Known Issues
+* The mutator is prevented from working in BunnyTrack maps which use the *BTME* package by Bloeb (at least versions <= v4).
+This is because BTME searches for and unloads any mods which contain the string `Insta` in their class names.
+This results in `InstantRespawn` being unloaded unnecessarily.
+This is an issue with BTME and not with BTNetInstantRespawn.
+A workaround is changing the name of the `InstantRespawn` class to something else, e.g. `IR`.

 ## Licence
 This mutator is released under the Creative Commons Attribution-NonCommercial-ShareAlike license.
 Visible, client-side attribution to BunnyTrack.net is required to use the mod and/or its code.